polterguy/hyper-core/README.md

 now moving into what is borderline in regards to what the scope of this document is, and the scope of learning Hyperlambda in general.

+Just put this at the back of your mind, that Hyper Core can **cache things on the server side, on a per object basis** - And hence arguably, has aninternal _"memcache"_ implementation.

 ## Authentication and authorisation

 There are also authentication end points in Hyper Core, to login and logout a user, towards the